MasterDrake/CppVerbalExpressions17/README.md

 ## C++ Regular Expressions made easy
 VerbalExpressions is a C++17 Header library that helps to construct difficult regular expressions.
+It uses std::regex which explodes compilation times and it's very very slow.

 This C++ lib is based off of the (original) Javascript [VerbalExpressions](https://github.com/jehna/VerbalExpressions) library by [jehna](https://github.com/jehna/).